-• The private practitioner overseeing the suspect horse shall report a preliminary positive finding to the state veterinarian, Samantha Holeck at 505-414-2811 who shall then contact representatives of the NMRC, either the Equine Health and Testing Advisor Dr. D'Alonzo at 302-530-4202, the Official Veterinarian, Dr. Brandi O'Sullivan at 505-259-4663 or the Executive Director of the NMRC, Ismael "Izzy" Trejo at 505-589-6384.
+• The private practitioner overseeing the suspect horse shall report a preliminary positive finding to the state veterinarian, Samantha Holeck at 505-414-2811 who shall then contact representatives of the NMRC, either the Equine Health and Testing Advisor Dr. Joan D'Alonzo at 302-530-4202, the Official Veterinarians, Dr. Victoria Lowe at 806-798-2890 or Lauren Canady at 505-259-4663 or the Executive Director of the NMRC, Ismael "Izzy" Trejo at 505-589-6384.
 The NMRC representative will then notify track management of the matter.
+Upon notification of one of the abovementioned NMRC representatives, that representative shall inform all NMRC parties to discuss the matter in detail.
 Either the State Veterinarian, as designated by the NM Livestock Board or the representatives from the NMRC shall contact representatives of the USDA in a timely fashion.